User accounts that provide access to various IT resources

 - All instructors are given access to Banner Self Service for Faculty.
 This provides access to course rosters and provides the ability to post grades for students in their assigned courses.
 All full-time faculty are given access to Banner Self Service for Advisors.
 This gives advisors access to students’ academic records.

-- Oracle Identity Management: This system enables members of the University community to change their password and set up password self-service reset by identifying a series of questions and answers that are unique to each user.
+- Okta: This system enables members of the University community to change their password and set up password self-service reset by identifying a series of questions and answers that are unique to each user.

 These accounts are generated automatically when a new student or employee record is created in the Banner Student or Banner HR systems.